slothsoft/example-eclipse-application/README.md

 This project has the product file to start build an application from Eclipse and build it from Tycho.

+### maven-p2

+This project converts plain Maven dependencies into a P2 repository and is able to start and stop said repository.
+It can handle JARs with and without OSGi information in their _Manifest.MF_.

+Check out the awesome [p2-maven-plugin](https://github.com/reficio/p2-maven-plugin) to learn more.

 ## Developer Guide

 To start this project in your Eclipse, do:

 1. Clone this repository
+1. Call `mvn install -Pstart` on _maven-p2/pom.xml_ to start a P2 repository locally
 1. To start the application from **Eclipse** do the following:
     1. Open the file _platform.target_ and click on _"Set as Active Target Platform"_
     1. _de.slothsoft.example.product/ExampleApp.product_ and click on _"1.
 Synchronize"_ and then _"2.
 Launch Eclipse Application"_
 1. To build the application with **Tycho**
      - Run `mvn clean install` on the repository root
      - Or in Eclipse right click on the _pom.xml_ and use _"Run as..."_ → _"Maven install"_
-     - The resulting EXE file is in _de.slothsoft.example.product/target/products/de.slothsoft.example.product-<time>-<os>.zip_ and / or the folder next to the ZIP file
+     - The resulting EXE file is in _de.slothsoft.example.product/target/products/de.slothsoft.example.product-&lt;time>-&lt;os>.zip_ and / or the folder next to the ZIP file
+1. when finished, call `mvn package -Pstop` to stop the P2 repository

 To use this example as a template for your Eclipse based application you need to do the following: